Dongfeng Mengshi

-Dongfeng Mengshi is a family of 4×4 MRAP/off-road vehicles developed by Dongfeng Motor Group.
-Early generations of the vehicle are built with imported Hummer H1 chassis, while later generations of the vehicles are of indigenous design.
+Dongfeng Mengshi was originally a family of 4×4 Infantry mobility vehicle/MRAPV/off-road vehicles developed by the Chinese Dongfeng Motor Group.
+Early generations of the vehicle are built with imported Hummer H1 chassis, while later generations are of indigenous design.
 Dongfeng Mengshi generally follows the trend of American military requirements.
 For example, CSK-141 is the Chinese equivalent of an armor-plated reinforced Humvee, while CSK-181 is the Chinese equivalent of the Joint Light Tactical Vehicle.

+The Mengshi name was later introduced as an independent brand focusing on electric high performance and heavy duty SUVs inspired by the introduction of the GMC Hummer EV, with its first product being the Mengshi 917 also known as the M-Terrain prototype.
+While the electric Mengshi vehicles are introduced under the new Mengshi brand, Dongfeng continues to launch internal combustion engine-powered Mengshi series vehicles under the Dongfeng brand, such as the MS600 introduced around the same time period.

+First generation

 EQ2050

+The Dongfeng EQ2050 is a Chinese-made 4×4 armored vehicle based on the Humvee, manufactured for government use by the Dongfeng Motor Group.
+It is known to be sold by the company for 700,000 Yuan ($93,000).
+The vehicle was created after People's Liberation Army (PLA) officials saw the Humvee deployed in the Gulf War.
+While it is used in the PLA, it has also been exported to friendly countries for military use.
+The EQ2050 is largely being replaced in its role by the newer Dongfeng Mengshi class of vehicles.

+Second generation

 CSK-131

-Dongfeng CSK131 is Chinese light protected vehicle developed by Dongfeng Corporation.
+Dongfeng CSK131 is Chinese light protected 4×4 vehicle developed by Dongfeng Corporation.
 The chassis has been completely redesigned from EQ2060 with new engine and electronics including onboard computers with digital map software and Beidou satellite communication and positioning system, one night-vision camera for driver and one for the rear door.
-It's one of the two principal light armored vehicle currently fielded by PLA.
+It is one of the two principal light armored vehicle currently fielded by PLA.
 All CSK-131 are equipped with a manually controlled turret.